FlorentCLMichel/quetta/manual.typ

 #v(paragraph-skip-b)

-The third example is the first stanza of the poem _A Elbereth Gilthoniel_ from Reference~@lotr#footnote[Book 1, chapter3; Book 1, chapter 2; Book 4, chapter 10.]:
+The third example is the first stanza of the poem _A Elbereth Gilthoniel_ from Reference~@lotr#footnote[Book 1, chapter 3; Book 1, chapter 2; Book 4, chapter 10.]:

 #v(paragraph-skip-b)